ShapeShiftOS-WIP/material-components-android/docs/theming/Motion.md

 #### Transition between activities

-**Note:** Activity and Window transitions require using Android Framework Transitions provided in the `com.google.android.material.transition.platform` package and are only available on API level 21 and above.
+**Note:** Activity and Window transitions require using Android Framework Transitions provided in the `com.bottombar.navigation.material.transition.platform` package and are only available on API level 21 and above.

 In Activity A’s layout, identify the start View to be used as the “shared